-This section of our documentation is for Similarity Check account administrators who are integrating iThenticate v2 with their Manuscript Submission System (MTS).
+This section of our documentation is for Similarity Check account administrators who plan to access iThenticate 2.0 through their Manuscript Submission System (MTS).

 Not sure whether you’re an account administrator?
 Find out here.

-To set up your integration, you need to create an API key by logging into iThenticate through the browser.
-You will then share this API key and the URL of your iThenticate v2 account with your MTS.
+To set up your integration with your MTS, you need to create an API key by logging into iThenticate through the browser.
+You will then share this API key and the URL of your iThenticate 2.0 account with your MTS.

 Step One: Decide how many API scopes and API keys you need